Troubleshoot log search alerts in Azure Monitor

 Was the alert rule resource moved or deleted?

-If an alert rule resource moves, gets renamed, or is deleted, all log alert rules referring to that resource will break.
+If an alert rule target resource moves, gets renamed, or is deleted, all log alert rules referring to that resource will break.
 To fix this issue, alert rules need to be recreated using a valid target resource for the scope.

 Does the alert rule use a system-assigned managed identity?